 In selecting the more appropriate option, certain factors must be considered, such as the length and certainty of stay in a foreign country.
 If a taxpayer working in a high tax country revokes the election, he may not take the election for five years without permission from the IRS and, therefore, would be at a disadvantage if he were transferred to a low tax country.
 In addition, a "stacking rule" has been added to ensure that U.S. citizens living abroad are subject to the same U.S. tax rates as individuals living and working in the United States.
 Thus, income that is excluded from gross income is included for determining the applicable tax rate.

-However, a taxpayer may take a home office deduction relating to a residence that the taxpayer occupies where:
+A taxpayer may take a home office deduction relating to a residence that the taxpayer occupies where:

 In the above situations, an allocable portion of expenses attributable to the residence can be deducted.